 Open Wednesday through Sunday 9 a.m. to 4:30 p.m.
 Open on Monday holidays.

 This full-service facility in Northfield offers regularly groomed trails for cross-country skiing and snowshoeing as well as equipment rental and lessons.
 If you time it right, you can catch some of the year-round naturalist programs like full-moon snowshoe outings and winter wildlife tracking.
-Check the schedule here.
+Check the event schedule on thier website.

 Northfield Mountain has more than 25 miles of trails designed specifically for cross-country skiing and groomed for both classical and free-style skiing.
 It offers some of the finest Nordic skiing in the region, from beginner trails to the demanding 800-foot vertical climb of Tenth Mountain Trail.